NTAP/rfc8312bis/draft-ietf-tcpm-rfc8312bis.md

 # Security Considerations

-CUBIC makes no changes to the underlying security of TCP.
-More information about TCP security concerns can be found in {{!RFC5681}}.
+CUBIC makes no changes to the underlying security of a transport protocol and inherits the general security concerns described in {{!RFC5681}}.
+Specifically, changing the window computation on the sender may allow an attacker, through dropping or injecting ACKs (as described in
+{{!RFC5681}}), to either force the CUBIC implementation to reduce its bandwidth, or to convince it that there is no congestion when congestion does exist, and use the CUBIC implementation as an attack vector against other hosts.
+These attacks are not new to CUBIC and are inherently part of any transport protocol like TCP.

 # IANA Considerations